Here's what was in my journal the week I was deciding:

 That last one.
 A leg.
 I was 60 years old, had led group trips across multiple continents, had backpacked solo through Europe, Africa, and Australia in my 30s — and my nervous system was out here generating catastrophic limb loss as a valid reason not to get on a plane to Lisbon.

 I know what it is now.
-It's not fear of travel.
-It's the wobble.
-That stretch between booking the trip and actually feeling okay about it — where your brain scans for every possible reason to stay home, and your nervous system obliges with a list.
+It's not fear of travel exactly.
+It's the transition into travel — that strange stretch where the trip is real, but your brain has not caught up yet.
+Where it scans for every possible reason to stay home and starts building a case.

 I went to Lisbon.
 It was one of the best decisions I've made.
 And it became the reason Coddiwomple Travel Cure exists.

-I took my first flight at 14 — a summer exchange in Germany — and came home a different person.
+I took my first flight at 14, for a summer exchange in Germany, and came home a different person.
 In my 30s I traveled solo through Europe, Africa, and Australia.
 Then life did what life does.
 I had kids.
 I built a career.
 I co-founded a boutique tour company and spent years leading groups across Europe.

 I've gotten sick far from home.
-I've taken wrong trains, missed flights, ended up in accommodations I'd rather forget.
+I've taken wrong trains, missed flights, and ended up in accommodations I'd rather forget.
 I've had mishaps solo and mishaps when I was the one responsible for a whole group of people.
 Every single time, the thing that got me through wasn't the absence of fear.
-It was a plan, and the stubborn decision to go anyway.
+It was a plan.

 It's not a retreat.
 It's not a tour.
 It's not hand-holding.

 I help you separate real risk from nervous-system noise.
 Map your first 24 hours.
-Make a plan for the wobble — before departure, at the airport, and the first night in a new bed.
+Make a plan: before departure, at the airport, and the first night in a new bed.

 If you've already booked and the spiral has started, the best first step is free.
 The exact note to save in your phone before you fly, so you land calm even if everything goes sideways.